SKLD-xm/speechy/README.md

 A text-to-speech synthesizer based on C# developed by skld-xm.

 ## Note: Speechy may be incorrectly flagged as malware by Norton.
+I have no clue why it does this other than possibly because it accesses your Windows filesystem?

 ### Current version: 1.4